Azure-Samples/communication-services-javascript-quickstarts/ui-library-call-readiness/README.md

 This is a complete sample showcasing integration of call readiness into an [Azure Communication Services][docs-root] powered [React] application.

-For a step-by-step guide to building this sample yourself, see the [associated tutorial](todo).

 This sample includes:

 * A React based application showcasing several Call Readiness components provided by the [Azure Communication Services UI library][docs-ui-library].